SausageCats/bookmarkdirs/README.md

 :--|:--
 ba [name] [dir]  | Add a current directory or specified directory by the argument [dir] to a bookmark file with a bookmark name, which is automatically assigned when the argument [name] is omitted.
-The bookmark file is created at `$HOME/.bookmarkdirs` as default. bb               | Back to the previous directory. bCC              | (Dangerous command) Copy a saved list to the current directory.
+The bookmark file is created at `$HOME/.bookmarkdirs` as default. bb               | Back to the previous directory. bC               | Copy a saved list to the current directory.
 The list is created by bs command. bd \<name...\>   | Delete the bookmark names.
 Multiple names are accepted. be               | Edit the bookmark file. bh               | Show the help message.